 The team at Findora consists of highly skilled individuals, many of whom are paving the way forward in their respective fields.
 We’d like to introduce you to these individuals through our meet the team series.
-This week we had the pleasure of speaking with Ben Fisch, co-founder and CTO of Findora.
-He told us about his personal experience prior to starting Findora and what it is we are building at Findora.
+This week we spoke with Fernando Krell, who works as a full-time Lead Cryptography Engineer at Findora.
+We talked about some of his responsibilities at Findora and what drew him into joining the project.

 Fernando was the first full-time Cryptography Engineer to join Findora.
 He works closely alongside our CTO and co-founder Ben Fisch; the two of whom had previously worked together in a few settings.
 Ben and Fernando did research into query privacy during the time Fernando was getting his Ph.D. in cryptography at Columbia University.
 Before becoming a cryptographer, Fernando already had an affinity and love for math.
 In his home country of Chile, he attended one of the top engineering schools at the Universidad de Chile.
 Here he found out that he enjoyed computer science and decided to pursue a CS engineering degree.
 By the end of the program, Fernando discovered cryptography and was fascinated by the combination of randomness, mathematics, and computer science involved.
 This eventually led him to complete his Ph.D. in cryptography.

 Fernando told us that his prior experience with Ben played a large role in his decision to join Findora: